-Our formal response, filed today includes solid research to counter HMRC’s view that IR35 in the public sector is ‘working’, some suggested alternatives and our thoughts on timings:
+Our formal response, filed today includes solid research to counter HMRC’s view that IR35 in the public sector is ‘working’, some suggested alternatives and our specialist IR35 accountants thoughts on timings:

-- We believe that the public sector reforms have driven non-compliance rather than addressing it, and for this reason, a different approach is needed for both public and private sectors.
-We have proposed a solution that focuses on compliance across the supply chain using enhanced record keeping with a legal requirement to supply the relevant information up the chain.
+- Our contracting accountants believe that the public sector reforms have driven non-compliance rather than addressing it, and for this reason, a different approach is needed for both the public and private sectors.
+We have proposed an IR35 accounting solution that focuses on compliance across the supply chain using enhanced record-keeping with a legal requirement to supply the relevant information up the chain.

 - Given our points above, we believe that April 2019 is too soon for implementation of any reform and would not allow for proper consideration by HMRC or proper implementation of any reforms by contractors or end hirers.

-We believe our response is measured, backed by evidence and realistic; we’ve always welcomed reform that encourages compliance and there is no doubt that compliance reforms are coming to the Private sector; we just ask HMRC to remember who won that race between the hare and the tortoise!
+We believe our response is measured, backed by evidence and realistic; our contractor accountants have always welcomed reform that encourages compliance and there is no doubt that compliance reforms are coming to the Private sector; we just ask HMRC to remember who won that race between the hare and the tortoise!